SquareSquash/web/doc/README_FOR_APP.md

 ============================

 PLEASE NOTE:
-This branch is a fork off SquareSquash/web and was originally submitted as a pull request off master branch to SquareSquash/web on Aug 27, 2013.
+This repo is a fork off SquareSquash/web and was originally submitted as a pull request off master branch to SquareSquash/web on Aug 27, 2013.
 It was designed to use squash_ios_crash_log_symbolication gem available at that time on rubygems.org.
-That gem has since been removed but the full stack iOS/OSX symbolication capability is available in the master branch of this repo.
-This branch was created to preserve the original design, but should be considered historical only.
+That gem has since been removed but the full stack iOS/OSX symbolication capability offered in the gem has been integrated into the master brank of this fork.
+The use_gem_squash_ios_crash_log_symbolication branch was created to preserve the original design but should be considered historical only.

 **An open-source project from [Square](http://github.com/square)**